-(i) an amendment to the Convention as set out at that particular time in Part 1 of the Schedule,
+- (i) an amendment to the Convention as set out at that particular time in Part 1 of the Schedule, - (ii) an amendment to the Protocols as set out at that particular time in Part 2 of the Schedule, or - (iii) a new Protocol.

-- (ii) an amendment to the Protocols as set out at that particular time in Part 2 of the Schedule, or - (iii) a new Protocol.
+In those circumstances the Welsh Ministers may amend section 1(1), 8(1), 8(2), 8(3) or the Schedule to reflect:

-In those circumstances the Welsh Ministers may amend the text in the Schedule to reflect:
+- (i) the amendment to the Convention or Protocols, - (ii) the new Protocol, or

-- (i) the amendment to the Convention or Protocols, - (ii) the new Protocol, or - (iii) any declaration or reservation by the United Kingdom to the amended Convention or Protocols, or to the new Protocol.
+(iii) any declaration or reservation by the United Kingdom to the amended Convention or Protocols, or to the new Protocol.